Mantles of Care in Early Childhood

 The program will be delivered by Melanie Deefholts who will meet with students, parents and staff.

-Lyn Clifton joins Sophia’s Garden, offering mantles of care to the children during their free play time and a parent education session.
+Lyn Clifton joins Sophia’s Garden.
+Observing, alongside educators and offering mantles of care to the children during their free play time and a parent education session.

 Parent Education for Classes 4-12